 4 October, 2016

-As a tenant, it's incredibly important to know your rights and responsibilities, especially if you're new to renting.
-Knowing the rules inside and out will not only help protect you legally, it will ensure that renting is a positive experience for you, your landlord and your neighbours.
+As a tenant of a rented property, it's incredibly important to know your rights and responsibilities, especially if you're new to renting.
+Knowing the rules inside and out will not only help protect you legally, but it will also ensure that renting is a positive experience for you, your landlord and your neighbours.

 Let's take a look at some of key things you can and can't do as a tenant.